What is the purpose of this document?

 We will only process your personal information for the following purposes:

-- To respond to your contact form.
+- To respond to any contact you may have with us.

 Some of the above grounds for processing will overlap and there may be several grounds which justify our use of your personal information.